312 W Main St, Ellsworth, WI 54011

 Make & Take

-Once a month kids ages 6 and up are invited to join us at the library for some after-school artistic fun.
+Kids ages 6 and up are invited to join us at the library for some after-school artistic fun.
 Make art and take it home with you!
-Join us every 3rd Thursday of the month from 4:15-5:00 p.m.
+Join us on the third Thursdays during the months of September-January at 4:00 p.m.
 Registration is required.

 Family Movie Night